Tips for Writing in North American Colleges: The Basics

 When writing an academic paper from research, keep the following essential points in mind:

-- Instructors value academic sources more than any other.
-Some non-academic information (such as newspapers) might be necessary, but it is best to check your college/university library first, and then Google Scholar (it works just like Google, but it generates only academic responses).
+- Instructors value academic sources, preferably that are located through the school’s library website, more than any other.
+Some non-academic information (such as newspapers) might be necessary depending on your topic.
+In addition to the school’s library website you might want to consider using Google Scholar (it works just like Google, but it generates only academic responses).

 - The Internet has a wealth of sources, but it is also notorious for having a lot of bad information.
 Evaluate the quality of sources before using them.